 Add in a couple of plants (these guys make you feel happier!) and some personalised photos and you are ready to go!

 If you are feeling extravagant or fancy taking on a slightly larger project, you could always transform your outdoor space.
 A summer house or a garden shed can actually be the perfect place to set up a home office.
-Away from any distractions or noise in the house, you can turn your shed into a peaceful little haven to work in.
+It’s the best way to get the most out of working from home.
+Away from any distractions or noise in the house.
+Turn your shed into a peaceful little haven to work in.
 You will feel like you are leaving the house for the day and “commuting” to work (albeit, a few metres!) and therefore creating a new work routine that takes you away from your usual home environment.

 You will also be amazed how a lick of wood paint and some nice furnishings can make such a huge difference!
 If you are able to, you could even run power cables down from the house to ensure you have good lighting, heating and somewhere to charge your laptop.
 It’s also a great place to hide your best snacks away from the rest of the household!

-So if you’re working at home for the foreseeable future and fed up of balancing your computer on your lap or being interrupted by the other members of your household, why not make the most of your space in your home and transform it into a lovely work space.
-Not only will you feel more productive, but you will be the envy of all your colleagues during your Zoom meetings!
+So if you’re working at home for the foreseeable future and fed up of balancing your computer on your lap or being interrupted by the other members of your household.
+Why not make the most of your space in your home and transform it into a lovely work space.
+Not only will you feel more productive.
+You will be the envy of all your colleagues during your Zoom meetings!